Vegan Nacho Cheese Sauce

 If you want your nacho cheese sauce to be hot after blending there are 2 options:

-• Soak the cashews by boiling them or in the microwave (see below for details).
+• Soak the cashews in boiling water to soften them.
 Carefully drain off the water and blend the cashews immediately.
 This will create a sauce that is hot and ready to eat immediately!

-One thing to consider if the roasted cashews have been salted, most of the salt will come off during soaking but some may remain.
+• If you are using roasted cashews, they may need to soak longer.
+Also if they are salted, most of the salt will come off during soaking but some may remain.
 You might want to reduce or omit the salt and taste the queso before adding the salt recommended in the recipe.

 ★ Did you make this recipe?
 Please give it a star rating below!